arXiv/arxiv-docs/about/mab_bylaws.md

 **3. MAB Operation**

-3.1 MAB represents participating institutions’ interests and advises CUL on issues related to repository management and development, standards implementation, interoperability, development priorities, business planning, and outreach and advocacy.
-MAB also reviews and comments on arXiv budgets proposed by CUL.
-For agenda items that require decisions, MAB will review and comment on proposals submitted by CUL and may request additional information in support of their deliberations.
+3.1 MAB represents participating institutions’ interests and advises CU on issues related to repository management and development, standards implementation, interoperability, development priorities, business planning, and outreach and advocacy.
+MAB also reviews and comments on arXiv budgets proposed by CU.
+For agenda items that require decisions, MAB will review and comment on proposals submitted by CU and may request additional information in support of their deliberations.
 MAB members can propose agenda items for discussion on topics within the scope of the group’s role.
 Some topics will require open discussion, and some matters with action items will necessitate decision-making.

 3.2 A quorum requires the participation of a minimum eight voting Board members out of 13 (not including ex officio members).

 3.3 When the Board considers any matter that requires a decision, the opinion of any Board member who wishes to express an opinion will be considered by the Board.
 As deemed useful and needed, Roberts’ Rules will be used in running meetings, moderating discussions, and approving decisions.

 3.4 If the Board cannot agree on a decision, either the previous policy remains unchanged or no decision will be reached on the new business.
-Depending on the urgency of the matter, CUL reserves the right to make a decision or leave the issue unsolved to be reconsidered in a future Board meeting.
+Depending on the urgency of the matter, CU reserves the right to make a decision or leave the issue unsolved to be reconsidered in a future Board meeting.
 If there is a deadlock, either within MAB or in deliberations between MAB and the SAB, Cornell’s University Librarian bears responsibility for dispute resolution.

 3.5 The Board will have authority to adopt policies and procedures governing Board activities.
-The Board may form subcommittees as needed and delegate to committees such powers as it deems fit, as long as those powers do not impinge on the rights reserved to CUL or to any other members.
+The Board may form subcommittees as needed and delegate to committees such powers as it deems fit, as long as those powers do not impinge on the rights reserved to CU or to any other members.

 3.6 With regard to MAB and SAB communication, Board agendas and discussion outcomes will be shared with the SAB for their review and comments.
 The SAB representatives in MAB will act as liaisons and may seek input from their colleagues as needed prior to or after the Board deliberations.